FlareXes/Hashnode/clbuscs8y000a08mk0w6a4dg3.md

 # Conclusion

 `Pass` and `Pass Otp` are two amazing utilities that are only used by very few people around the world.
 Those few people include privacy and security-conscious individuals or computer nerds.
 But, this `passrofi` thing can be addictive once you start using it and get the game.
-If you are still stuck and want to see a proper walkthrough then I got you covered, I'll also create a video version of this blog on my youtube channel [FlareXes](https://youtube.com/FlareXes_) very soon, so stay tuned.

-If you find this process hard to set up then no problem you can watch the step-by-step guide on YouTube.
-But remember, we should always use better 2fa systems like TOTP or Security Keys like Yubico.
+So, always use better 2FA systems like TOTP or Security Keys like Yubico.
 I recommend `Authy` due to its flexibility but `Authy` is closed-source and ask for personal information.
 From now I'll gonna stick with `passrofi`.
 A better and suckless way to handle 2FA.
+Lastly don't forget to check out latest version [Passrofi](https://github.com/FlareXes/passrofi) on my [GitHub](https://github.com/FlareXes/passrofi).

 Thanks for hanging around!